Last Updated on

 Filing Time - It normally takes less than 2 weeks for the LLC paperwork to be approved in South Carolina when filing by mail and 1-2 days when filing online.

 Don’t want to form an LLC by yourself? - Let IncFile guide you through the LLC formation process so you know everything was done right.
 Only pay state fees!

-The Limited Liability Company (LLC) is a smart entity choice for many start-up businesses.
+The Limited Liability Company (LLC) is a popular business entity choice structure for many businesses starting in South Carolina.
 The LLC provides personal liability protection and has the potential to save money on taxes.
 With a little research, you can learn how to form an LLC in South Carolina without an attorney.

 Unlike a sole proprietorship or partnership where the small business owner can be personally liable for lawsuits against the business, the LLC is a separate legal structure, protecting for the business owner’s personal assets.

 Related: How Does an LLC Protect You?

 Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration and management flexibility.

 Forming an LLC in Alabama is fairly straightforward, but it’s nice to have some support in case you have questions or get stuck.
 IncFile and Inc Authority provide LLC formation guidance for only the cost of the state fees!

 To form a Limited Liability Company in South Carolina, file the Articles of Organization with the South Carolina Secretary of State.
 The LLC filing fee is $125 when filing online and $110 when filing by mail.